christineyoo/collab-app/README.md

 ## Description
 Collab is a productivity app that helps teachers increase their efficacy by enabling intra- and inter-collaboration amongst course teams.
 In a general sense, Collab could be used for members of teams within a larger enterprise working towards a common goal.

 Users are able to read all posts or access a particular post, create a post, edit a post, and delete a post.
-Users are also able to view, hide, add, and delete a comment.
-Collab encourages teachers/teammates to communicate in an organized way and also promotes efficiency by allowing teachers/teammates to stay connected.
+Users are also able to view, hide, add, and delete a comment for a post.
+Collab encourages teachers/teammates to communicate in an organized way and also promotes efficiency by allowing them to stay connected.

 [Link to live app](https://collab-app-smoky.vercel.app/)